bitrix24/b24restdocs/api-reference/crm/universal/crm-item-list.md

 - `<` — less than
 - `@` — IN, an array is passed as the value
 - `!@` — NOT IN, an array is passed as the value
 - `%` — LIKE, substring search.
-The `%` symbol does not need to be passed in the filter value.
+The `%` symbol should not be included in the filter value.
 The search looks for the substring in any position of the string
 - `=%` — LIKE, substring search.
-The `%` symbol needs to be passed in the value.
+The `%` symbol should be included in the value.
 Examples:
     - `"mol%"` — searches for values starting with "mol"
     - `"%mol"` — searches for values ending with "mol"
     - `"%mol%"` — searches for values where "mol" can be in any position
 - `%=` — LIKE (similar to `=%`)
 - `!%` — NOT LIKE, substring search.
-The `%` symbol does not need to be passed in the filter value.
+The `%` symbol should not be included in the filter value.
 The search goes from both sides
 - `!=%` — NOT LIKE, substring search.
-The `%` symbol needs to be passed in the value.
+The `%` symbol should be included in the value.
 Examples:
     - `"mol%"` — searches for values not starting with "mol"
     - `"%mol"` — searches for values not ending with "mol"
     - `"%mol%"` — searches for values where the substring "mol" is not present in any position